periode/digital-culture/sessions/01_intro.md

 - name
 - where you are from
-- how do you feel about computers?
+- something you like/dislike about computers?

 <!--

 The ambivalence about computers is an ambivalence inherent to all technologies, something that has been theorized by Plato, Derrida and Stiegler as a __pharmakon__, something that is both a drug and a cure.
 See some definitions at [pharmakon.art](https://pharmakon.art/about/) and [encyclopedia.pub](https://encyclopedia.pub/entry/33181).

 -->

+---

+Computers, like any form of technology are a __pharmakôn__[^ref-stiegler].

+[^ref-stiegler]: Stiegler, Bernard. _Technics and Time, 1: The Fault of Epimetheus_, Stanford University Press.
+1998.

 ---